NOAA Expects Hurricane Season For 2018 To Be Near Or Above Normal

 The actual season was right on the high end of that prediction range.
 There were 17 named storms, including 10 hurricanes.

 NOAA slightly underestimated just how bad those hurricanes would be.
-They expected two to four major hurricanes; in fact, there were six major hurricanes, three of which made landfall as powerful storms.
+It expected two to four major hurricanes; in fact, there were six major hurricanes, three of which made landfall as powerful storms.

 Hurricane season hasn't officially started yet, but the storms are already brewing.
 NOAA's National Hurricane Center says there's "a high chance of a tropical or subtropical depression" forming in the Gulf of Mexico over Memorial Day weekend.